martinkearn/Bot-Guided-Search/README.md

 * Microsoft Azure Table Storage
 * Microsoft Dispatch Bot CLI tool

-In terms of bot code, this sample is a good example of the following (all based on v4.3 patterns):
+In terms of bot code, this is a good example of the following (all based on v4.3 patterns):

 * General v4.3 patterns and practices
 * Using Dispatch